dustywhite7/Econ8310/SlidesCode/8 - Lasso.md

 ---

-### Choose Your Variables
+# Choose Your Variables

-When we run into these problems, we have to find a way to reduce the dimensionality of our problem in order to make predictions.
+How can we reduce the dimensionality of our problem in order to make predictions?

-- How can we choose our variables?

 ---

-### Choose Your Variables
+# Choose Your Variables

-When we run into these problems, we have to find a way to reduce the dimensionality of our problem in order to make predictions.
+How can we reduce the dimensionality of our problem in order to make predictions?

-- How can we choose our variables?
 - Use business/application understanding

 ---

-### Choose Your Variables
+# Choose Your Variables

-When we run into these problems, we have to find a way to reduce the dimensionality of our problem in order to make predictions.
+How can we reduce the dimensionality of our problem in order to make predictions?

-- How can we choose our variables?
 - Use business/application understanding
 - Use feature selection models

 ---

-### Choose Your Variables
+# Choose Your Variables

-When we run into these problems, we have to find a way to reduce the dimensionality of our problem in order to make predictions.
+How can we reduce the dimensionality of our problem in order to make predictions?

-- How can we choose our variables?
 - Use business/application understanding
 - Use feature selection models
 - Dimensionality reduction

 ---

-### Business and Application Understanding
+# Business and Application Understanding

-There are so many reasons it matters, but it is especially important when working with wide data.
+There are **so** many reasons it matters, but it is especially important when working with wide data.
-- What does my understanding of the problem suggest about which variables are most important?
+- Do I have intuition about which variables are most important?
-- Are there things that I know I cannot omit if I want to be sure that my model is valid (or ensure that it is accepted by policy-makers)?
+- Are there variables I know I cannot omit to be sure that my model is valid (or ensure that it is accepted by policy-makers)?

 ---

-### Algorithms
+# Algorithms

 We will discuss two ways of reducing the dimensionality of our data.

-1) Feature Selection Models - Some models can be tuned using a **regularization** term, in order to coerce them into using fewer terms
+1. Feature Selection Models - Some models can be tuned using a **regularization** term, in order to coerce them into using fewer terms
-2) Dimensionality Reduction - We can also try to distill the information in our model to fewer columns, thereby reducing the number of overall variables.
+2. Dimensionality Reduction - We can also try to distill the information in our model to fewer columns, thereby reducing the number of overall variables.

 ---

-### Likelihood Review
+# Likelihood Review

 Recall our likelihood function for OLS: